How to Pack Your Pallet: 7 Techniques to Improve Pallet Density & Stability

 Tip 1: Heavy goods go first

-When deciding how to arrange your boxes on a pallet, remember that heavy items should be placed on the bottom layer.
-This will help you create a stable base with a lower center of gravity.
+When deciding how to arrange your boxes, remember that heavy items should be placed on the bottom layer.
+This tip will help you create a stable base with a lower center of gravity.
 It also helps you avoid crushing any lighter, less-dense goods.

 Tip 2: Up to the edge, not over

 For maximum stability and pallet density, arrange your boxes in a way that brings them as close to the edges of your pallet as possible without hanging over.
 Bringing your boxes to the edge makes strapping goods down easier and more stable.
-It also ensures you’re using as much pallet space as possible.
-Any boxes or goods that overhang the pallet are more likely to be damaged or compromise overall stability.
+Stacking this way also ensures you’re using as much space as possible.
+Any boxes or goods that overhang are more likely to be damaged or compromise overall stability.
 Overhanging goods can also cause automatic pallet dimensioners used by carriers to record larger length or width measurements, which can result in freight re-bills or reclassification fees.

 Tip 3: Lay boxes like you’d lay bricks

 If possible, stack boxes in an overlapping brick pattern.
-This usually works best if you’re stacking boxes of the same size.
+This usually works best if you’re stacking boxes of the same size on your pallet.
 If unable to use the overlapping pattern, make sure you rotate each new layer of boxes you add.
 Examples of both patterns can be seen below.
 Whatever you do, avoid stacking boxes in columns with all the boxes facing in the same direction as this makes it easier for boxes to tip over or slide during transit.

 Overlapping Brick